drocks1234/EgiArcade/README.md

 ### Money Tycoon 💰

 Put your entrepreneurial skills to the test in Money Tycoon!
 Click the button to earn money and invest in various businesses to increase your passive income.
 Buy upgrades to boost your earnings, and watch your fortune grow!

+### Simple Painting Game 🎨

+Unleash your inner artist with the Simple Painting Game!
+Draw on a canvas using a customizable brush, choose different colors, and adjust the brush size.
+You can also clear your artwork, save your masterpiece as an image, or undo your last action.

 ## 🕹️ Controls